 Yes.
 I have a 10 Non-Fiction Favourites Recommended Reading page.

 Why isn’t x, y or z author in your recommended reading lists?

 The answer is on my Recommended Reading pages.

 I can’t find your books anywhere!
 What should I do?

-First, check with at least three bookshops, and not of the same company.
+First, check with at least three bookshops, and not all of the same chain.
 Look for stores that specialise in fantasy and science fiction books.
 If these bookshops don’t have the book you’re after, ask them to order it for you.
-Sometimes they haven’t realised that the stock has run out, and their databases won’t tell them if the books have been stolen.
-The best part about you asking a bookshop to order in my books is that they’ll often decide to order a couple more at the same time, which tells the publishers that maybe they should do a bigger print reprint run next time.
+Sometimes they haven’t realised that the stock has run out – their databases won’t tell them if the books have been stolen.
+The best part about you asking a bookshop to order in my books is that they’ll often order a couple more at the same time, which tells the publishers that maybe they should do a bigger print reprint run next time.

 Are there editions of your books in other languages?

 Yes.
 Check each title under the Books menu on this site to see which languages they have been printed in.
 I’m afraid the list will always be incomplete, as often the only way I know if a book has been published is if I receive a copy and some publishers are slow to or forget to send them.
 If there are already books of mine in that language, go to the publisher’s website, and if the one you’re after isn’t there, send them an email.
 That let’s them know there’s interest in that book, and increases the change they’ll publish it.